scottrlarson/profession/content/updates/update-covid-19.md

 2. Once the device is in my office, I immediately hook it up to my attached Keyboard, Video & Mouse environment.
 This allows me to access the device without having to physically be at the device itself.
 3. When the servicing is complete, I wipe down the outside of the device with 70% Ethyl Rubbing Alcohol.

-<div class="alert-container">Please do not order any services if you, or, in the case of a at-location appointment, anyone in your household has shortness of breath, or has signs of any flu like symptoms.</div>
+{{< srl-alert >}}Please do not order any services if you, or, in the case of a at-location appointment, anyone in your household has shortness of breath, or has signs of any flu like symptoms.{{< /srl-alert >}}

 ## Drop-off In-Office Service
 You can drop off your device at my office.
 To maintain social distancing during this crisis, I can pick up your device directly from the front entrance of my office building.
 Just give me call or text me: